kubernetes/enhancements/keps/sig-cli/3659-kubectl-apply-prune/README.md

 - MUST natively support custom resources
 - MUST provide a way to accurately preview which objects will be deleted
 - MUST support namespaced and non-namespaced resources; SHOULD support them within the same operation
-- SHOULD use a low-level "plumbing" object grouping mechanism over which more sophisticated abstractions can be built by "porceline" tooling.
+- SHOULD use a low-level "plumbing" object grouping mechanism over which more sophisticated abstractions can be built by "porcelain" tooling.
 - SHOULD allow for listing of grouping objects themselves

 ### Non-Goals